Data Protection Must be the Number One Enterprise Focus in 2019

 Data protection in 2019 and beyond can no longer be shrugged off as an “IT” problem.
 It is critical today to address data protection and strategically implement it from the top down in every enterprise.
 As recent news events have shown us, in the event of a data breach, the hammer comes down on the top leadership for failing to properly monitor and protect their customers’ sensitive data.

 Once the damage is done, organizations struggle with challenges around customer retention and paying penalties incurred.
 According to a recent Forbes article, Marriott will likely have to pay roughly $3.5 billion in fines for the recent breach.
 That number could reach $8.8 billion if it is discovered that there was no instant notification of the issue to the supervisory authority.
+When you look at a number like this you should be asking yourself what data protection policy do you have in place?
+Are you following data protection law?

 Organizations are held accountable, not only at the time of a compromising incident, but also through increasingly stringent data privacy and protection regulations.